gvwilson/thirdbit/fiction/iffy/index.md

 Iffy ran all the way back to the pier, dodging around the people and occasional bots going about their chores in Halley's narrow cobblestone streets.
-"*Gardez-vous!* *Gardez-vous!*"
-scolded the centipede-shaped fixit bot everyone called French Henry.
-A pair of modified raccoons gabbled back at it from atop a rack of insulating moss someone had set out to dry in the sun, the tech in the back of their heads glinting silver in the sun.
+A pair of accelerated raccoons gabbled at her from atop a rack of insulating moss someone had set out to dry in the sun, the tech in the back of their heads glinting silver in the sun.
 Iffy ignored them all and kept running.